 I really wish that we human beings were not so awful.
 But, we are, and it’s a very sad thing.

-Now, notice a striking difference between verse seven and the result of the Battle of Armageddon.
+Now, notice a striking difference between verse seven and the result of the Battle of Armageddon in Zechariah 14.
 We’ve already looked at that chapter, but the issue is important enough for a little review: